Makichiara/My-DataScience-Projects/README.md

 *- Siti patrimonio dell'Unesco:* a detailed analysis of UNESCO World Heritage Sites using Python's pandas library.
 It includes data preparation, exploratory analysis, and geospatial visualization to uncover patterns in the distribution and categorization of these globally significant sites.

-*- Siti patrimonio dell'Unesco:* a detailed analysis of UNESCO World Heritage Sites using Python's pandas library.
-It includes data preparation, exploratory analysis, and geospatial visualization to uncover patterns in the distribution and categorization of these globally significant sites.

-*- Fashon MNIST Dataset:* Multiclass classification using the Fashion MNIST dataset, which involves classifying clothing items based on image recognition using neural networks.
+*- Fashion MNIST Dataset:* Multiclass classification using the Fashion MNIST dataset, which involves classifying clothing items based on image recognition using neural networks.

 *- Sviluppo di un Software per la Gestione delle Emissioni di Pagamento dell'IRAP:* Development of a software application (OOP) designed to manage the issuance and processing of IRAP (Regional Tax on Productive Activities) payments.

+*- (Deep Learning) Colon-rectal histology image classification:* Multiclass classification using images of colon-rectal images including a data augmentation level.

 *- Analisi sulla qualità dell'acqua:* Analysis of a classification problem based on the study of chemical properties of water using decision trees, Random Forest and Boosting.